Play Live Radio

 A monument honoring members of the military who died, or were wounded in action serving America now has a new home at the Ventura County Government Center, in Ventura.

-For years, the golf course at Naval Base Ventura County was home to a stone monument which commemorates the Military Order of the Purple Heart.
-It honors members of the military who died, or who were wounded in the line of duty.
+For years, the golf course at Naval Base Ventura County was home to a stone monument that commemorates the Military Order of the Purple Heart.
+It honors members of the military who died or were wounded in the line of duty.

-Some local contactors donated the equipment, labor, and materials necessary to remove, transport, and install it.
+Some local contractors donated the equipment, labor, and materials necessary to remove, transport, and install it.
 It’s now located adjacent to the Veterans Memorial on a walking trail at the Government Center.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.